costoxff/CMC/README.md

 # CMC

-C Macro Collection, using macro to make C programming easier (or harder)
+C Macro Collection, using macro to make C programming easier (or even wrost)